 Free Unofficial AP Environmental Science Practice Tests

 You have to be a bit wary when using unofficial practice materials because some of them don't do a very good job of replicating what topics the AP test covers or how they word their questions; however, there are many that can still be very helpful.

 For each of the AP resources below, I'll explain what material it includes and how closely it matches the real AP Environmental Science exam.

 Varsity Tutors has one complete AP Enviro multiple-choice section (100 questions, though note that the current format only has 80 questions and four answer choices per question).
 The practice test is timed and automatically graded for you.
 It’s also designed to be used as a diagnostic test.
 That means it’ll tell you what areas you need to study the most!

 While it doesn't include any free-response questions, the multiple-choice questions are similar to those you'll see on the AP exam in terms of content.
 You can combine these questions with a set of official free-response questions and make a complete APES practice test.

-If you'd like to practice a specific topic, Varsity Tutors also offers 149 practice quizzes of varying difficulty for AP Environmental Science; however, the topics are broken down into such specific categories that many quizzes have only one to two questions, which can make it tedious to move from one very short quiz to the next.
+If you'd like to practice a specific topic, Varsity Tutors also offers dozens of practice quizzes of varying difficulty for AP Environmental Science; however, the topics are broken down into such specific categories that many quizzes have only one to two questions, which can make it tedious to move from one very short quiz to the next.

 The AP quizzes can be helpful for more focused studying, but, in general, the full diagnostic test is the best resource to use from this site.